alphasecio/prompt-guard/README.md

 * JAILBREAK
 * BENIGN

 This repository contains a Streamlit app for testing Prompt Guard.
 Note that you'll need an [HuggingFace access token](https://huggingface.co/settings/tokens) to access the model.
+For a more detailed writeup, see [this](https://alphasec.io/detect-jailbreaks-and-prompt-injections-with-meta-prompt-guard/) blog post.

 Here's a sample response by Prompt Guard upon detecting a prompt injection attempt.